-Hanami is the Outdoor Kitchen in the Japan pavilion of World Showcase during the 2021 Taste of EPCOT Flower & Garden Festival.
+Hanami is the Outdoor Kitchen in the Japan pavilion of World Showcase during the Epcot Flower & Garden Festival.
 In this Walt Disney World dining review, we’ll look at the menu prices, share food photos, and offer thoughts on what is worth your money and what to skip.

 As regular readers of the blog probably know, we’re fans of Japan—both the country and the World Showcase pavilion at EPCOT.
 Prior to this past year, we had been spending a couple months every year in Japan, typically during fall colors and sakura seasons.